 Set on the western side of Whidbey Island, Fort Ebey was constructed as a coastal defense fort during the Second World War.
 Its battery was dug into a high bluff and is great fun for kids, adult kids and World War II aficionados.
 Don't forget your headlamp or flashlight.
 The park's concrete gun emplacements and underground rooms are great for exploration.

 Emerging from the battery, you'll find 25 miles of mixed-use walking and bike trails.
 The bluff trail overlooks Admiralty Inlet and offers peek-a-boo views of Point Wilson Lighthouse across the bay.
 Douglas-fir and hemlock provide shade along forested trails sprinkled with pink big-leaf rhododendrons in season.
 One more thing: Fort Ebey sunsets are unbeatable on a clear evening.

 Into active outdoor play?
 Surfing is a popular beach activity, and paragliding is allowed.
 Paragliders like to take off from the former parade lawn on the bluff.
 For observers, it's a stunning visual to behold.

 Fort Ebey State Park is a 651-acre camping park on Whidbey Island.

-Please note: U.S. Navy jets from nearby Naval Air Station Whidbey Island periodically fly over the campground at any time for several hours.
+Please note: U.S. Navy jets from nearby Naval Air Station Whidbey Island may fly over the campground at any time for several hours.
 Navy personnel conduct training missions at various times during the day and night.
 Depending on the direction of the wind, their flight pattern may put them above the park, creating noisy conditions for campers.
-At various times during the day and night, the aviators may engage in Field Carrier Landing Practice for imminent operations aboard aircraft carriers.
-The park and naval station have been neighbors since 1942, and park staff stays in regular contact with officials at NAS Whidbey Island.
-We will do our best to notify campers of anticipated Field Carrier Landing Practice periods.
-Although State Parks cannot be responsible for the jet noise, we do share visitor concerns with representatives of Naval Air Station Whidbey.
+Although State Parks cannot be responsible for the jet noise, we do share visitor concerns with representatives of Naval Air Station Whidbey Island.
+Flight Schedule